TheTarados/AssDeb/ReadMe.md

 # How to download it?

+For Mac OS, as code signing is necessary to run a program and I don't want to pay for it, you will have to build it yourself.
+See the next section for more information.

-You can find the current release on this page: https://github.com/TheTarados/AssDeb/releases.
+For Windows and Linux users, you can find the current release on this page: https://github.com/TheTarados/AssDeb/releases.

-Download it, extract it and run the binary inside it.
+Download it, extract it and run the binary assdeb(.exe) inside it.
 AssDeb should run!

 # How to build it?